Q-OvO-Q/cognitive_test_group_1/README.md

 There are four tests to complete.
 These will test your number estimation, mathematical, memory and spatial reasoning skills.
 Click into each folder for more detailed descriptions.

-Access the tests through mybinder:
+Access the tests through mybinder or download this repository and run all tests locally.

 https://mybinder.org/v2/gh/Q-OvO-Q/cognitive_test_group_1/HEAD

-Alternatively, you can download this repository and run all tests locally.